mjordan/islandora_bagger/README.md

 ## Configuration

 Even though each Bag is created using options defined in its own configuration file (see next section), Islandora Bagger uses some application-wide configuration paramters defined in the `parameters` section of `config/services.yaml`.
-You probably don't need to change `app.queue.path` and `app.location.log.path` since these specify default locations for some data files, but if you are providing the ability for users to download serialized Bags, you will need to change the `app.bag.download.prefix` parameter to the hostname/path to append to each Bag's filename.
+You probably don't need to change `app.queue.path` and `app.location.log.path` since these specify default locations for some data files.

+If you are providing the ability for users to download serialized Bags, you will need to change the `app.bag.download.prefix` parameter to the hostname/path to append to each Bag's filename as described in the "Making Bags downloadable" section below.

 ## Command-line usage